-SUMMARY: This direct final rule rescinds a portion of the Bureau of Land Management's (BLM) regulations that address geothermal resource leasing.
+SUMMARY: This direct final rule rescinds Bureau of Land Management (BLM) regulations that address production incentives for geothermal leases.

 DATES: The final rule is effective on September 15, 2025, unless significant adverse comments are received by August 18, 2025.
 If significant adverse comments are received, notice will be published in the Federal Register before the effective date either withdrawing the rule or issuing a new final rule which responds to significant adverse comments.